-‘I am a Norfolk man and glory in being so,’ said Admiral Lord Horatio Nelson.
+‘I am myself a Norfolk man and glory in being so,’ said Admiral Lord Horatio Nelson, addressing a cheering crowd outside The Wrestler’s Inn at Great Yarmouth after his return from the Battle of the Nile.

 Nelson was no stranger to Great Yarmouth.
-While here in 1800 after belatedly returning from The Battle of the Nile, he famously declared, ‘I am myself a Norfolk man and glory in being so!’
+Arriving here on November 6, 1800, after belatedly returning from The Battle of the Nile, he famously declared, ‘I am myself a Norfolk man and glory in being so!’

 During his stay, accompanied by Lady Emma Hamilton, he received the Freedom of the Borough.
 At the swearing-in ceremony he put his left hand on the Bible.
 The clerk said, ‘Your right hand, my lord,’ and Nelson famously replied: ‘That is in Tenerife’.